 Amsoil vs Mobil 1

 One important rating of an oil is the “Total Base Number.”
-Mobil 1 has for some reason decided not to show that number on their datasheet for the Annual Protection oil.

-What’re The Ingredients In Your Oil?
+What Are the Ingredients In Your Oil?

 While investigating the motor oil on the shelf and finding only two that had the “oil change mileage” labeled…none of the bottles listed the ingredients!
 Including Amsoil and Mobil 1.
 Do you not find it amazing…most companies label their product ingredients, but when it comes to motor oil…none…zero.
 So you might say, it’s just oil that has been refined from crude oil.
 Well, that’s partially true, however, the American Petroleum Institute has labeled these different types of oils.
 Now here’s where the rubber meets the road.